ibm-cloud-docs/Cloudant/api/using_views.md

 Using `include_docs=true` might have [performance implications](#multi-document-fetching).
 {: important}

-#### Example of using HTTP to retrieve a list of the first five documents from the `recipes` partition of a database, applying the user-created `by_title` view:
+#### Example of using HTTP to retrieve a list of the first five documents from the `recipes` partition of a database, applying the user-created `by_title` view

 ```http
 GET /$DATABASE/_partition/recipes/_design/$DDOC/_view/by_title?limit=5 HTTP/1.1